-After performing over 50,000 refractive surgeries, including LASIK and its refractive variations Epi-LASIK/PRK, Visian ICL, Raindrop Inlay, Kamra Inlay, and SMILE, I’ve learned that each technique has its unique role in treating specific vision problems.
-On this page, I describe the SMILE procedure, and its distinct advantages and limitations compared to LASIK/Epi-LASIK.
-The SMILE procedure represents “another tool in our toolbox” for helping my patients achieve a lens-free lifestyle.
+After performing over 50,000 refractive surgeries, including LASIK and its refractive variations Epi-LASIK/PRK, Visian ICL, Kamra Inlay, and SMILE LASIK, I’ve learned that each technique has its unique role in treating specific vision problems.
+On this page, I describe the SMILE LASIK procedure, and its distinct advantages and limitations compared to LASIK/Epi-LASIK.
+As the Bay Area’s #1 user of the Visumax femtosecond laser, I’ve been using the VisuMax for 100% of my SMILE LASIK procedures, and the 80% of my LASIK procedures since 2016.
+The SMILE LASIK procedure represents “another tool in our toolbox” for helping our patients achieve a lens-free lifestyle.

-SMILE is an FDA-approved laser vision correction procedure to treat pure nearsightedness without visually-significant astigmatism (0.50 D or less astigmatism).
+SMILE is an FDA-approved laser vision correction procedure to treat pure nearsightedness with up to 3 diopters of astigmatism.
 The VisuMax laser is the only femtosecond laser that is approved for the SMILE procedure, which is a minimally-invasive, bladeless, painless, flapless, single-step laser procedure to treat nearsightedness.
-But for patients with visually-significant astigmatism or farsightedness, LASIK and Epi-LASIK/PRK are more effective options than SMILE.
+But for patients with farsightedness or over 3 diopters of astigmatism, LASIK and Epi-LASIK/PRK are more effective options than SMILE.
 During your consultation, I will be able to determine the best refractive option for you.

 What’s it like to undergo the SMILE procedure?